catamorphism/message-format-wg/exploration/i-dont-know-what-to-call-this.md

 "We see that in some of the discussion of numeric values.
 Is setting maxFractionDigits simply specifying the output format, or is it mutating the number?
 And how does this apply to, say, setting the sign style or grouping interval, which really CAN’T mutate the underlying number?
 I’d argue we shouldn’t be trying to format and calculate with the same “function.”

 I’m thinking maybe for now we focus on the formatting and selecting and talk about performing calculations later."

+## Acknowledgments

+This document incorporates comments and suggestions from Elango Cheran, Mark Davis, and Markus Scherer.